 The final element of a negligence claim is showing that you suffered damages in the motorcycle crash caused by the at-fault party’s breach of the duty of care.
 Damages are tangible and intangible losses you suffered because of the accident.
 They may include economic losses like medical bills and lost income.
 Damages may also include non-economic losses such as pain and suffering and emotional distress.

 If you cannot prove damages, you may not have the basis to file a personal injury claim.
-A skilled motorcycle accident lawyer can help you understand how the elements of negligence apply to your case, and what steps you can take to support your negligence claim.
+A skilled Michigan motorcycle accident attorney can help you understand how the elements of negligence apply to your case, and what steps you can take to support your negligence claim.

 Gather Evidence to Establish Negligence in Your Motorcycle Accident